Chris Swanwick

-Christopher James Swanwick (born 22 October 1993 in Nottingham, England) is a British racing driver.
-He is best known for having competed in the British Touring Car Championship, he made his début on 2 October 2011 at Brands Hatch.
+Christopher James Swanwick (born 22 October 1993) is a British racing driver who last competed in the Renault UK Clio Cup.

 Career history

 Karting

-Swanwick was a relative late starter to karting, starting in 2003 at the age of 9 in Formula cadets where he did his novice plates.
+Swanwick was a relative late starter to karting, starting in 2003 at the age of nine in Formula cadets where he did his novice plates.
 He quickly progressed and by the end of the next year won the Comer cadets, North Regional Final.

 Not being happy to stay in cadets for another year, Swanwick decided to move up to Mini Max for the 2005 season, and by the end of the year was a regular on the podium at Wombwell.
 He could have stopped in mini Max for another couple of years, but having the need for speed, Swanwick decided he wanted to drive JICAs.
 In the middle of 2006, he had a time at Strawberry Racing, but damaged his rib badly and did not race again until the second half of the year.